top of page

 What do alpacas need?

-Alpacas have particular needs, and prospective owners must understand what is required to keep these enduring animals healthy and happy.
+Alpacas have particular needs in order to stay healthy and happy.
 The following are basic guidelines:

 • grazing pasture (generally, I recommend a minimum of 3-5 acres in Victoria, divided into two paddocks minimum to ensure rotational grazing)